evgenyneu/SigmaSwiftStatistics/README.md

   * Returns nil if arrays x and y have different number of values.
   * Returns nil for empty arrays.
+  * Same as COVAR and COVARIANCE.P functions in Microsoft Excel and COVAR in Google Docs Sheets CORREL.

 #### Formula